Gurzuf

-Gurzuf or Hurzuf (Гурзуф, Гурзуф, Gurzuf, Γορζουβίται) is a resort town (urban-type settlement) in Yalta Municipality of the Autonomous Republic of Crimea, a territory recognized by a majority of countries as part of Ukraine but incorporated by Russia as the Republic of Crimea.
+Gurzuf or Hurzuf (Гурзуф, Гурзуф, Gurzuf, Γορζουβίται) is a resort town (urban-type settlement) in Yalta Municipality of the Autonomous Republic of Crimea, a territory of Ukraine recognized by a majority of countries as part of Ukraine but incorporated by Russia as the Republic of Crimea.
 Population:

 It is located on the northern coast of the Black Sea.
 It is the site of a 6th-century fortress built by Justinian I and called by Procopius the fortress of the Gorzoubitai.
 The fortress was later restored by the Genoese who called the place Garzuni, Grasni, and Gorzanium, and appointed it the seat of a chief magistrate.
 It was a former Crimean Tatar village, now a part of Greater Yalta.
 Alexander Pushkin visited Gurzuf in 1820 and ballet master Marius Petipa died here.
 The International Children's Center Artek (formerly the All-Union Young Pioneer camp Artek) is situated just behind Mount Ayu-Dag (Bear Mountain).
 The World Organization of the Scout Movement's Eurasian Region is headquartered in the town.

 Between Gurzuf and Mount Ayu-Dag is Cape Suuksu.
 At the top of the Cape is a tower, a medieval cemetery, and a small monument to Pushkin.